 Go back into the Teams Admin Console and move to the “Setup Policies” tab.

 Locate the App Setup Policy we created earlier and check the box.
 Then click “Edit”

 Browse for the “Learning” app and select it and click “Add” The click the “Add” button at the bottom to close out the screen.

-You will now see the App how I will appear on the App Navigation Bar.
+You will now see the app on how I will appear on the App Navigation Bar.
 The default is at the bottom you can highlight the app and move it up.
 If you are satisfied with the position click “Save”